 What is depression in teens?

-Teen depression is a serious medical illness.
+Depression in teens (ages 13-17) is a serious medical illness.
 It's more than just a feeling of being sad or "blue" for a few days.
 It is an intense feeling of sadness, hopelessness, and anger or frustration that lasts much longer.
 These feelings make it hard for you to function normally and do your usual activities.
 You may also have trouble focusing and have no motivation or energy.
 Depression can make you feel like it is hard to enjoy life or even get through the day.

 What causes depression in teens?

-Many factors may play a role in depression, including
+Many factors may play a role in depression, including:

 - Genetics.
 Depression can run in families.